jieinchina/baseAdmin/README.md

 # baseAdmin
-RBAC implement with springboot2.0 and jwt
+RBAC implement with springboot2.0(JPA,Security) and jwt if you like it, contact me for more details!
+QQ:82425753